An Overview of Direct and Indirect Taxes in India

 - Income Tax Tax charged on the income of a person.

-- Customs duties Duties imposed on import and export of goods.
+- Customs duties Duties imposed on import and export of goods (imports also attract IGST).

-Deciphering the Taxes, Charges and VAT on Restaurant Bills in India Get Details
+Deciphering the Taxes and GST Charges on Restaurant Bills in India

 What are the various factors in which the state government levies taxes upon?